 Nihon Hustle is reader-supported.
-When you buy through links on our site, we may earn an affiliate commission.
+When you buy through links on our site, we may earn a commission.

 You would never know by its heft, but Remitly is a relatively new kid on the block when it comes to the international money transfer scene.
 Founded in 2011, by former Barclays Kenya Internet and mobile banking chief, Matt Oppenheimer, this Fintech powerhouse is serving up the competition in the multi billion dollar money transfer market.
 And, with a 2019 infusion of $220 million in capital, the Seattle firm is setting it’s eyes on speed.

 Money transfer companies make their money on exchange rate markups and fees, and the competition is stiff, and Remitly is betting it’s money on making a difference by zeroing in on transaction speed.
 (Source: Forbes)

 The company already has heart in their business, having launched the effort in 2011 with the goal of helping immigrant families transfer money back home to their relatives, mainly in The Philippines.
 These days, you can transfer money internationally to 50 countries, from 59 countries (as of February 8, 2021).
 Japan, of course, is one of those countries you can send money to from a number of others.
 Let’s take a look.

 What are the benefits of using Remitly to transfer money internationally?

 If the recipient of your international transfer doesn’t have a bank account, or simply prefers to deal with cash, Remitly offers the ability in a number of countries for cash pickup.
 As long as the recipent has a government-issued ID, this sort of money transfer opportunity is available to them.
 Remitly cash pickup locations are part of it’s nationwide coverage of the Philippines, Mexico, Colombia, the Domincan Republic, and Guatemala (Source: Remitly)